Aaron Lopez: Early life

 Duarte Lopez was born in 1731 in Lisbon, Portugal.
-He belonged to a family of conversos, Portuguese Jews who had converted to Catholicism, although the family continued to practice Judaism in secret.
+He belonged to a family of conversos, Portuguese Jews whose ancestors had converted to Catholicism, although the family continued to practice Judaism in secret.
+In eighteenth-century Portugal, such families lived under the authority of the Inquisition, which investigated suspected “Judaizing,” including the private observance of Jewish rituals within the home.

 In 1750 Lopez married a woman named Anna, and within two years she gave birth to a daughter, Catherine.
 Anna died on May 14, 1762, at age 36.
-In the summer of 1763, Lopez took Sarah Rivera, the New York born daughter of Jacob Rodriguez Rivera, for a wife.
+In the summer of 1763, Lopez took Sarah Rivera, the New York–born daughter of Jacob Rodriguez Rivera, for a wife.
 Sarah, 16 years Aaron's junior, would bear him 10 children.

-Aaron's older brother José had left Portugal years earlier, began to openly practise Judaism, and changed his given name to Moses.
+Aaron's older brother José had left Portugal years earlier, settled in Newport, and began to openly practise Judaism, adopting the name Moses.
 Moses was naturalized in 1740 and granted a license by the General Assembly to make potash in 1753, and he became a successful merchant in Newport.
-In 1752 Duarte and his family moved to Newport, where they too reclaimed their Jewish identities and became Aaron, Abigail, and Sarah.
+In 1752 Duarte and his family moved to Newport, where they were able to openly practice Judaism and reclaimed Jewish names, becoming Aaron, Abigail, and Sarah.
+This transition marked a shift from concealed religious life in Portugal to public participation in one of the largest Sephardic Jewish communities in British North America.